 Like Edd, Jo, John, Frances and Nancy before her, Nadiya Hussain won the hearts and minds of Mary, Paul and a nation of avid viewers and trounced her fellow bakers to become winner of Great British Bake Off.
 Nadiya’s rise to the top (pun firmly intended) was extra heartwarming as her Bake Off journey saw her go from wobbly technical challenges to unrivalled success in all three weekly categories.

 By mid-series, she was practically untouchable, a reliable and steely creator of magnificent bakes and the subject of social media hubbub over her infamous animated facial movements and wry quips.
 She even managed to make Mary cry on camera.
-So, how did Nadiya go from humble home baker to the hottest thing to come out of the Bake Off tent?
+Here, we speak to Nadiya and take a look at how she went from humble home baker to the hottest thing to come out of the Bake Off tent.

 Nadiya’s three best bites

 Nadiya’s victory in the final technical challenge was made sweeter by the fact she’d had such a bad run of luck in the early part of the series, coming last in episode one having come a cropper by way of a coffee and walnut sponge.
 By episode five she’d pulled it together, and was top for three weeks – alternative ingredients, Victorian and patisserie.
 By the time she hit the final, she was practically baking with her eyes closed (almost) as her raspberry millefeuilles saw her swoop to victory.
 If you dare to take on rough puff, James Martin’s raspberry millefeuille recipe will give you a finish that’s similar to Nadiya’s winning stack.